shantomborah/Quantum-Algorithms/README.md

 2) To compile a comprehensive list of the major quantum algorithms and protocols that I am familiar with

 Next steps:
-1) Grover's Algorithm
-2) Linear Systems
+1) Linear Systems
-3) VQE
+2) VQE
-4) QAOA
+3) QAOA
-5) RSA Eavesdropping
+4) RSA Eavesdropping
-6) Quantum Error Correction
+5) Quantum Error Correction
-7) Quantum State Tomography
+6) Quantum State Tomography
-8) Communication Protocols
+7) Communication Protocols